Freysi21/Jalapenopapi/README.md

 so they inherit IEntity.

 ```
-public class Example : IEntity<T> //where T is the data type of your id column in the database
+public class Example : IEntity<T> // where T is the data type of your id column in the database
 {
     override public T Id {get; set;};
+    ...
 }
 ```